 Some designers and manufacturers use several of these methods in conjunction with other ways to create a Rigid-Flex PCB that is both durable and flexible.

 All of these methods combine to make an effective and efficient circuit board.

 PCB Design Considerations

-Whenever you get around to making a PCB circuit, you must always think regarding electromechanical factors, and how they will affect the result of the application.
-First, you have to consider the bend to thickness ratio, the thicker the wire, the larger the curve.
-If your circuit happens to be very thick, then it can increase the risk of failure and can sabotage the entire circuit.
+First, you must consider the bend-to-thickness ratio; the thicker the wire, the larger the curve.
+If your circuit happens to be very thick, it can increase the risk of failure and sabotage the entire course.

-Another consideration that you must also make is the bend line of every Rigid Flex PCB.
-Seeing how nearly all flexible circuits have bend lines that significantly affect their routing, you should be careful not to place any components on or around it.
+Another consideration that you must also make is the bend line of every Rigid-Flex PCB.
+Seeing how nearly all flexible circuits have bend lines that significantly affect their routine, you should be careful not to place any components on or around them.

-You can also use hatched polygons so that your circuit may carry a ground or power plane without having to compensate on the flexibility of your circuit.
+You can also use hatched polygons so that your circuit may carry a ground or power plane without compensating for the flexibility of your course.

 Image 5: Rigid Flexible Circuit

 The technology that most manufacturers use on a PCB differs depending on the manufacturer, type of PCB, and the efficiency of the PCB.

 The efficiency of the PCB is one of the unique attributes of a rigid-flex PCB, as depending on the task of the PCB, the technology that a designer uses can differ significantly.